 A course designed to integrate cardiovascular endurance and strength training for a lifetime of fitness.
-Seven-week course.
-Every semester.
+Fall semester.

 HP 121 Tumbling/Rhythmic Activities/3

 A course designed to acquaint students with games, dances, customs, and traditions of various countries.
 There is basic instruction in tumbling skills with an emphasis on technique and progression.
 Spring semester.